Sign up today and get Arts Updates directly in your mailbox!

 What The Constitution Means to Me

 May 14 - Jun 7, 2026Playwright Heidi Schreck's boundary-breaking play breathes new life into our Constitution and imagines how it will shape the next generation of Americans.
-Fifteen year old Heidi earned her college tuition by winning Constitutional debate competitions across the United States.
-In this hilarious, hopeful and achingly human new play, she resurrects her teenage self in order to trace the profound relationship between four generations of women and the founding document that shaped their lives.
-Schreck's timely and galvanizing play became a sensation off-Broadway before transferring to Broadway where it received two Tony Award nominations.
+Fifteen year-old Heidi earned her college tuition by winning Constitutional debate competitions.
+In this hilarious and hopeful play, she resurrects her teenage self in order to trace the relationship between four generations of family and the founding document that shaped their lives.
+It offers a uniquely human look at our civic roots, celebrating the enduring spirit of democracy with wit and heartfelt storytelling.
+This Tony-nominated and Pulitzer Prize finalist invites every citizen to reflect on their own place in the ongoing American story.

 Click here for more information